bbqbailey/CPP-ESP32-MAX31855-Thermocouple-Amp/main/README.md

 *   Initial Release May 13 2018
 *
 * License: GNU Lesser General Public License v3.0
+*   - Please refer to LICENSE file in this repository for
+*     additional details.
 * Purpose: Software for MAX31855 on ESP32
 *   I was not able to use the Espressif SPI code to work
 *   correctly with my MAX31855 thermocouple amplifier for